 Egypt is a snorkeling paradise.
 Almost anywhere you dip into the water, you will find at least some wildlife.
-The climate makes it an ideal destination for European off-season period (October-April).
-Moreover, it is also quite cheap destination with many affordable all-inclusive hotels along the coast.
-Hurghada is one of the oldest resorts with a large amount of local population, historical center and well developed tourist infrastructure.
+The climate makes it an ideal destination for the European off-season period (October-April).
+Moreover, it is also quite a cheap destination with many affordable all-inclusive hotels along the coast.
+Hurghada is one of the oldest resorts with a large amount of local population, a historical center, and well-developed tourist infrastructure.
 Compared to Sharm el Sheikh, the prices are slightly cheaper, making it very attractive to all diving and snorkeling fans.
-This is our guide for Best hotels for snorkeling in Hurghada.
+This is our guide to the Best hotels for snorkeling in Hurghada.
 Also, have a look at this latest article on whether Egypt is still worth visiting in 2023

 Coral reefs in Egypt

-Hurghada is also known for great diving and snorkeling sites.
-However, the most beautiful reefs are usually located off shore and can be visited on a day boat tour.
-You will hardly find a hotel in the center of Hurghada with it’s own healthy reef.
+Hurghada is also known for its great diving and snorkeling sites.
+However, the most beautiful reefs are usually located offshore and can be visited on a day boat tour.
+You will hardly find a hotel in the center of Hurghada with its own healthy reef.
 Even the ones that claim to have one, usually use it as marketing to attract customers.
-Hotels with good reefs can be found in Marsa Alam, El Gouna and in Sharm el Sheikh.
+Hotels with good reefs can be found in Marsa Alam, El Gouna, and in Sharm el Sheikh.

 Best hotels for snorkeling in Hurghada

-Fort Arabesque is one of the most popular hotels for snorkeling in Makadi bay as snorkeling can be done straight from the beach.
-This can be particularly good for people with mobility problem’s who find it difficult to climb the pier.
+Fort Arabesque is one of the most popular hotels for snorkeling in Makadi Bay as snorkeling can be done straight from the beach.
+This can be particularly good for people with mobility problems who find it difficult to climb the pier.
 The reef in front of Fort Arabesque is one of the best near Hurghada.
 What makes it special is that it’s not just a single fringing reef, but has many coral outcrops in shallower water.
-Among others, following species can be found here: local octopus, crocodile fish and hawksbill sea turtle.
+Among others, the following species can be found here: local octopus, crocodile fish, and hawksbill sea turtle.
 However, some reviews suggest the hotel itself is unremarkable.

-Bad sides: dirty and cold pool, lack of sunbeds near pool, beach needs more cleaning, overall the hotel needs renovation and improved insulation like those at First Defense Insulation houston.
+Bad sides: dirty and cold pool, lack of sunbeds near the pool, beach needs more cleaning, overall the hotel needs renovation and improved insulation..

 The next reef location is shared by Grand Makadi, Makadi Spa and adjoining hotels and is also considered very good.
 The water is deeper here and it’s best accessed from the long pier at the north end of the bay, next to the Grand Makadi.
 The rocks are quite sharp, so coral shoes are a must!
 Travelers have pointed out seeing starfish and jellyfish (no worries, they don’t sting).
 The hotel receives a lot of good reviews and can be recommended for easy going, relaxed holiday with occasional day trips.